 The National Minimum Wage regulations set the lowest rates all UK workers must be paid as a minimum and this includes the National Living Wage.
-Following government announcements, the National Living Wage will be increased from 1 April 2023.
+Following government announcements, the National Living Wage increased on 1 April 2024.

 Important: At Coople, we don’t differentiate minimum wages based on a worker’s age.
 This means that all Cooplers must be paid at least the National Living Wage, regardless of age.

-The table below shows the current National Living Wage rate and the new rate effective from 1 April 2023:
+The table below shows the previous and current National Living Wage rate effective from 1 April 2024:

 Current rate: